-Millbrook First Nation holds 31 individual communal commercial fishing licences from the DFO for 13 named species and unspecified groundfish within the Maritimes Region.
+Millbrook First Nation holds 31 individual commercial communal fishing licences for 13 named species and unspecified groundfish within the Maritimes Region.
 The ranges of some of the licences are known to overlap with the RAA.
 This includes licences for the harvesting of nine species including clams, hagfish, herring, jonah crab, lobster, sea urchin, snow crab, swordfish and unspecified groundfish.
-In some instances the specified licence area extends beyond the boundary of the RAA (e.g., snow crab, hagfish, swordfish and herring) and consequently Millbrook is not expected to be solely reliant on fishing resources from within the RAAboundary.
+In some instances, the specified licence area extends beyond the boundary of the RAA (e.g., snow crab, hagfish, swordfish and herring) and consequently Millbrook is not expected to be solely reliant on fishing resources from within the RAA boundary.
 Furthermore, the licence area has not been specified for an additional five species (alewives, eel, mackerel, seals and tuna).
 It has been assumed that fishing for these species could occur within the RAA, however fishing is expected to extend beyond the boundaries of the RAA.

-The majority of the licences held by Millbrook are for lobster (11 individual licenses).
+The majority of the commercial communal licences held by Millbrook are for lobster (11 licences).
 The licences are held for both Lobster Fishing Area 32 and 35.
-The majority of the lobster licenses are for harvesting in lobster fishing area (LFA) 35, which is in the Bay of Fundy, outside the boundary of the RAA.
-Figure 6 shows commercial fishing locations (including communal commercial fishing) for offshore lobster in the RAA based on 2008-2012 landings data from DFO.
+The majority of the lobster licences are for harvesting in LFA 35, which is in the Bay of Fundy, outside the boundary of the RAA.
+Figure 6 shows commercial fishing locations (including commercial communal fishing) for offshore lobster in the RAA based on 2008-2012 landings data from DFO.
 Very little fishing for offshore lobster occurs within the Project Area.
 Most offshore lobster fishing within the RAA occurs along the Scotian Shelf to the south west of Nova Scotia near Georges Basin, extending up to Baccaro Bank.
-Millbrook First Nation also hold multiple licenses (4 individual licences) for snow crab.
+Millbrook First Nation also hold multiple licenses (4 licences) for snow crab.
 Figure 2 shows that the primary productive harvesting area for snow crab can be found in the areas around Canso Bank, Misaine Bank, extending down to Middle Bank in the waters between Cape Breton and Sable Island.
 Productive harvesting areas for other crab species can be found at the mouth of the Bay of Fundy and in some instances around the Scotian Shelf to the west of the RAA boundary.